Karan11hacker/student-management-system-cpp/README.md

-# Student Management System (C++)
+## Student Management System (C++)

-A console-based student management application being developed using C++.

-## Status
-🚧 In Progress
+This project implements a console-based Student Management System using C++ and Object-Oriented Programming.

-## Planned Features
+### Features
-- Add student records
-- Display all students
+- Add new students
-- Search student by ID
+- Search student by roll number
+- Display all student records

-## Concepts Used
+### Concepts Used
-- Object-Oriented Programming
+- OOP (Classes, Constructors, Encapsulation)
-- Vectors
+- STL Vector
-- Functions
+- Menu-driven program

-This repository will be updated with source code before May 2026.